Always something to do for the holidays or rainy day?

 You also save water, compared to a standard baby bath!
 The bath has three handles and is therefore easy to move, even if it contains water.

 Here's how a mom uses it in her shower:

 You can also take a shower yourself, while your little one is in the bath.
 Of course, always keep a close eye on your child, even if there is only a small layer of water in the bath!

-With this very cheerful HBKS Baby Splash you can simply turn your sink into a perfect bath!
-And a wonderfully soft bath for your little one too!
+With this very cheerful Greenure Baby Splash you simply turn your sink into a perfect bath!
+And a lovely soft bath for your little one too!

 The Baby Splash bath is a safe, very pleasant way to bathe your baby.
 Due to the soft material, bathing will be a very pleasant experience for your child.